How to Set Up a Budget for Your UAE Tech Startup

 The first step in building a budget is to identify and quantify every cost your business incurs regardless of revenue.
 For a UAE tech startup, these fixed costs typically include:

-Trade license renewal fees — whether you are in a Free Zone or on the Mainland, your annual license renewal is a predictable, non-negotiable cost that should be planned for well in advance.
+- Trade license renewal fees — whether you are in a Free Zone or on the Mainland, your annual license renewal is a predictable, non-negotiable cost.

-Office or co-working space — even if you operate remotely, many Free Zones require a registered address, which carries a cost.
+- Office or co-working space — even if you operate remotely, many Free Zones require a registered address.

-Visa and immigration costs — if you sponsor employees or your own residence visa through the company, these costs must be factored in.
+- Visa and immigration costs — if you sponsor employees or your own residence visa through the company.

-Software subscriptions — CRM tools, project management platforms, cloud infrastructure, and development tools all carry recurring costs that are easy to underestimate in aggregate.
+- Software subscriptions — CRM tools, project management platforms, cloud infrastructure, and development tools all carry recurring costs.

 Step 2: Model Your Variable Costs